 Carriage of ski/snowboards and boots by air

 With a growing number of skiers and snowboarders taking their own equipment on holiday, charter airlines are finding it increasingly difficult to cope with the extra weight and handling of these items.
 This has increased the risk of luggage being off-loaded from aircraft.
-In common with all other major winter sports operators, we have therefore introduced a system to improve the reliability of ski/snowboard carriage as a paid for service per pair of skis/snowboard bag up to a maximum weight of 15kg for a single bag, and where offered, up to 20kg for a double bag.
+In common with all other major winter sports operators, we have therefore introduced a system to improve the reliability of ski/snowboard carriage as a paid for service.
+Ski carriage can be purchased per set of skis or snowboard and not per bag, with a maximum weight limit of 15kg.
+If you're planning to take two sets of skis or two snowboards in one bag, you must purchase two ski carriage extras, however the total weight must not exceed 23kg.

-If you wish to have skis or snowboards added to your booking, these must be added at the time of booking and if they should fail to arrive on your flight, the charge will be refunded and skis forwarded to you in resort free of charge.
+If you wish to have skis or snowboards added to your booking, these must be added at the time of booking.
+For any reason, should your carriage fail to arrive on your flight, the charge will be refunded and skis forwarded to you in resort free of charge.
 We will also arrange hire for you until your skis arrive.
-If you have paid for single ski carriage you will receive 1 set of skis and/or snowboard, or if double ski carriage has been booked, you will be provided with 2 sets of skis and/or snowboards.
+For each pair of skis/board that you have paid carriage for and that does not arrive, you will receive hire for 1 set of skis and/or snowboard.
 If you do not pre-book your skis/board carriage, there is no guarantee that they will be carried, but if accepted, a minimum €52 charge will be levied at the check-in desk by an appointed rep. This charge does not apply to scheduled airlines, unless operating as a charter, where ski equipment may be included in the total baggage allowance and additional charges may be levied if this is exceeded.
 Please note ski/snowboard boots contribute to the overall luggage allowance and must be checked in as hold luggage.

 Seats with extra space